The Comprehensive Lecture/Workshop reviews all the required topics on the exam. It includes 12 classes, each class about 3 hours long.

 We try to keep our classes to a maximum of around 20 students.
 We want to have a class where students can interact with the instructor.
 Some CFA prep providers have classes in excess of 100.
 We believe these turn into dull lectures with the instructor unable to respond to students.
 You might as well stay home a watch a recorded course on a DVD or on the Internet.

 Going through the SharpNotes® and answering the Problems and Exercises will require considerable time and effort.
 After that, study the CFA Program curriculum.
 Candidates are especially urged to read carefully the assigned material on Ethics, the GIPS®, and Corporate Governance.

 Yes, phone us or indicate on your application that you need a receipt.

-SHARP SEMINARS as a participant in CFA Institute's Approved Prep Provider Program has agreed not to publish pass rate
+SHARP SEMINARS IN NY as a participant in CFA Institute's Approved Prep Provider Program has agreed not to publish pass rate

 information other than the overall global results.
 In the last few years, the global pass rate for Level I has been

 In our experience teaching Level I for many years, we have observed that students who attend class, review the material on a regular basis, and work lots of problems in our SharpNotes® usually pass.
 Others who let their studies slide for various reasons usually do not pass.

 Yes, the exam is difficult.
 Many topics are covered.
 A heavy-duty study effort spanning several months is required to pass.
 A last week cram or all-nighter that might have worked for a college final will not work here.
 That old college gameplan has expired.
 CFA exams are more difficult than most college exams, and are much more difficult than a Series 7 exam.

 The HP-12C calculator is widely used in the investment field.
 Professor Sharp has developed some special HP-12C calculator procedures that